A Few Exceptions Worth Noting

 6. Abbreviations form the plural by adding s.

-Exception 1: Abbreviations for units of measure are invariable, whether in the metric system or the older imperial system: 8 km, 3 in.
+Exception 1: Abbreviations for units of measure, which are invariable in both the metric system and the older imperial system—as in 8 km or 3 in. (not 8 kms or 3 ins.).

 Exception 2: Irregular plurals like pp. (pages, sing. p.) and MSS (manuscripts, sing.
-MS) and plurals of abbreviations that already end in s (e.g., trans., which can be used for one or more translators).
+MS) and plurals of abbreviations that already end in s (e.g., trans., which can be used for one translator or more than one translator).

 7. Each new paragraph in a book gets a first-line indent.